 The Company has 1,000,000 shares of preferred stock authorized, none of which are outstanding as of July 31, 1997.
 The preferred stock may be issued in multiple series with various terms, as authorized by the Company's Board of Directors.
-The Company has 20,000,000 shares of common stock authorized, of which 7,510,759 are issued and outstanding as of October 31, 1997.
-Warrants to acquire 892,750 shares of the Company's common stock at \$3.50 per share issued in connection with the Company's 1995 initial public offering were exercised during fiscal 1997.
+The Company has 20,000,000 shares of common stock authorized, of which 7,380,639 are issued and outstanding as of July 31, 1997.
+Warrants to acquire 892,750 shares of the Company's commons stock at \$3.50 per share issued in connection with the Company's 1995 initial public offering were exercised during fiscal 1997.
 During March 1997, the Company consummated a public offering of its common stock, as more fully discussed in Note 14, in which it sold to underwriters 2,875,000 shares of common stock.

 The Company issued warrants to various shareholders during fiscal 1995 to acquire 49,500 shares of the Company's common stock at \$5.00 per share.
 The number of shares and exercise price of the warrants were adjusted to 63,953 and \$3.87, respectively, during fiscal 1996 as a result of the anti-dilution provisions of the warrants.
-Of these warrants, 49,113 remained unexercised at October 31, 1997.
+Of these warrants, 49,113 remained unexercised at July 31, 1997.

 In July 1995, the Company issued warrants to acquire 35,000 shares of its common stock to a public relations firm engaged by the Company.
-The warrants are exercisable at \$3.50 per share for a period of five years from their issuance and 10,000 remain unexercised at October 31, 1997.
+The warrants are exercisable at \$3.50 per share for a period of five years from their issuance and are unexercised at July 31, 1997.

 In January 1995, the Company issued warrants to acquire 85,000 units (consisting of two shares of common stock and one warrant to purchase one share of common stock at \$4.20 per share) at \$7.97 per unit to underwriters in connection with the Company's initial public offering.
 The securities underlying these warrants, as well as the common stock underlying currently outstanding warrants, are subject to certain piggy-back registration rights.
-As of October 31, 1997, 5,000 of these warrants remained unexercised.
+As of July 31, 1997, 13,000 of these warrants remained unexercised.

-In August 1996, in exchange for services, the Company issued warrants to its legal counsel to purchase 50,000 shares of its common stock for \$6.43 per share, exercisable for a period of four years from issuance.
-Of this amount, warrants to acquire 40,000 shares are unexercised at October 31, 1997.
-In December 1996, in exchange for services, the Company issued warrants to its legal counsel to purchase 50,000 shares of its common stock at \$9.28 per share, exercisable beginning December 14, 1997 for a period of four years from their issuance.
-In October 1997, in exchange for services, the Company issued warrants to its legal counsel to purchase 25,000 shares of its common stock for \$28.12 per share, exercisable beginning October 28, 1998 for a period of four years from their issuance.
+In exchange for services in 1996, the Company issued warrants to its legal counsel.
+In August 1996, the Company issued warrants to purchase 50,000 shares of its common stock for \$6.43 per share, exercisable for a period of four years from issuance.
+Warrants to acquire 40,000 shares are unexercised at July 31, 1997.
+In December 1996, the Company issued warrants to purchase 50,000 shares of its common stock at \$9.28 per share, exercisable beginning December 14, 1997 for a period of four years from their issuance.
+These 50,000 warrants are unexercised at July 31, 1997.

 Warrants to acquire 200,000 shares of the Company's common stock were issued to underwriters in connection with the Company's secondary offering in March 1997.
-The warrants are exercisable at \$8.40 per share for a period of two years from their issuance and are unexercised at October 31, 1997.
+The warrants are exercisable at \$8.40 per share for a period of two years from their issuance and are unexercised at July 31, 1997.